The Hamilton Amateur Radio Club Will Be at Mountain Drive Park, June 22-23, 2019.

 The ARRL Field Organization has been effective in establishing emergency communications nets during floods, hurricanes, fires, earthquakes and other major disasters.
 Members of formal emergency organizations such as the Amateur Radio Emergency Service (ARES) and the Radio Amateur Communication Emergency Services (RACES) regularly participate.
 The League estimates that more than 35,000 hams participate in Field Day every year.

-The Hamilton Amateur radio Club’s Field Day operations will be at the East end of Valley Park at Isaac Brock dr. and Mud St. in Stoney Creek.
-Operations begin at 2 pm EDT Saturday, June 24.
+The Hamilton Amateur radio Club’s Field Day operations will be at the East end of Mountain Drive Park on Concession Street, Hamilton, ON, Operations begin at 2 pm EDT Saturday, June 22.
 Watch the club website for more details: hamiltonarc.ca.

 The public is invited.